SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 ```bash
 docker container run -d -p 1443:443 -p 8099:8099 -p 4800-4900:4800-4900 --name edgeConnector softingindustrial/edgeconnector-siemens
 ```
-For further information about supported command line options please refer to the [official Docker command line documentation](https://docs.docker.com/engine/reference/commandline/run/)
+For further information about supported command line options please refer to the [Run section](https://docs.docker.com/engine/reference/commandline/run/) of the official Docker command line documentation.

-### Stop the Docker Container
+### Stopping the Docker Container

 The module container can be stopped by the following command:
 ```bash
 docker container stop edgeConnector
 ```
-Please refer to the [official Docker command line documentation](https://docs.docker.com/engine/reference/commandline/container_stop/) for more details.
+Please refer to the [Stop section](https://docs.docker.com/engine/reference/commandline/container_stop/) of the official Docker command line documentation for more details.

-### Start the Docker Container
+### Starting the Docker Container
 If the module container was stopped and not removed, it can be started again from its last state:
 ```bash
 docker container start edgeConnector
 ```
-Please refer to the [official Docker command line documentation](https://docs.docker.com/engine/reference/commandline/container_start/) for more details.
+Please refer to the [Start section](https://docs.docker.com/engine/reference/commandline/container_start/) of the official Docker command line documentation for more details.

-### Remove the Docker Container
+### Removing the Docker Container

 The module container can be removed at any time:
 ```bash
 docker container rm -f edgeConnector
 ```
 After removing the container its last state is lost.
-Please refer to the [official Docker command line documentation](https://docs.docker.com/engine/reference/commandline/container_rm/) for more details.
+Please refer to the [Remove section](https://docs.docker.com/engine/reference/commandline/container_rm/) of the official Docker command line documentation for more details.

 ### Configuration Volume

-Optionally a Docker volume to store the configuration permanently could be created:
+Optionally a Docker volume can be created to store the configuration permanently:

 ```bash
 docker volume create edge-connector-config